-With PG&E indebted to various lawsuits between the wildfires of 2015, 2017, and the 2018 Camp Fire that consumed the town of Paradise; the utility company filed for Chapter 11 bankruptcy in hopes of avoiding anticipated tens of billions of dollars in additional fire liabilities.
 Concluding with a Plan of Reorganization, PG&E arrived out of bankruptcy.
 This plan was approved by the California Public Utilities Commission (CPUC) and the United States Bankruptcy Court for the Northern District of California.
-PG&E laid out commitments to a $25.5 billion settlement for all major wildfire victims and groups, along with changes to its Board of Directors.
+Ultimately, PG&E has laid out a commitments to a $25.5 billion settlement for all major wildfire victims and groups, along with changes to its Board of Directors.

 Currently, PG&E’s vegetation management protocol consists of year-round tree clearances using traditional methods.
 After the land or homeowner is notified of an upcoming inspection, inspectors will manually mark trees that require pruning or removal.
 It could take up to 4 to 6 weeks for marked trees to be taken care of accordingly.